cyrusnaficy/cyrusnaficy/README.md

 15 Years Old | Software Development @[SplashAIO](https://splashaio.com/)

 I am most proficient in JS and TS.
 I have worked with GO, Java, HTML, and CSS before.
-I am currently focusing on improving my Java skills, while also persuing Golang
+I am currently focusing on improving my Java skills, while also pursuing Golang

 Reach out to me on: